vitorleal/vitorleal/README.md

 - 🔭  I’m currently working on amazing financial tech project to help democratize access to solar renewable energy in Brazil
 - 🌱  I’m currently learning to disconnect from tech
 - 🚀  I’m looking to collaborate with great people
-- 💬  Ask me about development, teams and family
+- 💬  Ask me about software, startup, team and family
 - 📃  Content curator in [Prensa](https://prensa.li/) and [ApiCon](http://apicon.com.br/)
 - 🎗  Volunteer at [https://www.laboratoria.la]
 - 😄  Pronouns: he/him